dingbat/nsrails/readme.md

 ### Objective-C

 1. Drop the `Source` folder into your Xcode project.
+You'll also need the CoreData framework included.
   * If you're using Git, you should add NSRails as a submodule to your project so you can `git pull` and always be up to date:

       ```